How a Sled Dog Team Works

 –Anson Dorrance in Training Soccer Champions

-As outrageous as it may seem to some, on a weekly basis, The New Zealand All-Blacks Rugby team hands over the coaching responsibilities to the players:
+As outrageous as it may seem to some, on a weekly basis, The New Zealand All-Blacks Rugby team hands over the coaching responsibilities to the players, author James Kerr describes this process in his book Legacy,

 3 Strategies to Move from a Coach-Led Team to a Player-Led Team